 - If needed, revise your keywords in the box next to the word "Find" and search again.

 - Keywords describe your item and should be specific to the piece.
 Using general words like "Depression glass" will yield too many results.
-Try words like "pink Mayfair" or "Mayfair plate" to aquire more specific completed listings.
+Try words like "pink Mayfair" or "Mayfair plate" to acquire more specific completed listings.

 - You may notice that the prices for similar items can vary widely in completed searches.
-Condition, usual attributes, current demand, and bidding wars can all have an impact on how much an item will sell for on eBay.
+Condition, unusual attributes, current demand, and bidding wars can all have an impact on how much an item will sell for on eBay.
 Clicking through to read the descriptions and looking at the bidding history for each item will help you determine why one piece sold for more than another.

 - Keep in mind that eBay's completed item searches only show auction results for the two weeks prior to the date you conduct your search.

 - As mentioned in the introduction above, not everything you read in eBay auction descriptions is accurate.
 Sometimes the sellers have been misled themselves and are perpetuating a myth, or they've simply made a mistake.
 If something conveyed in an item description doesn't add up, do a little more research before adding that information to your knowledge base.

 - Completed searches default to show the item that ended the most recently first.
 If you would like to see the items that sold for the highest or lowest price, use the "Sort by" pull-down menu to select the appropriate sort description.